brysonsteck/uirc/INSTALL.rst

 To install ``uirc``, you need to have the following items:

+* Git (obviously)
 * A C compiler (``uirc`` uses ``gcc`` by default, but you can change what compiler you use in the `config.mk file <config.mk>`_.)
 * The cURL libraries
 * The ``stb`` libraries

-If you want to install all three at once, follow the instructions for your system below.
+If you want to install all four at once, follow the instructions for your system below.

 Debian/Debian-based (Ubuntu, Pop!_OS, etc.)
 --------------------------------------